 f.
 If an applicant receives UNC-CH’s endorsement, recommenders will receive additional instructions if they need to submit to ODS hard copies of their letters on letterhead with original signatures.

 - Endorsement Interviews: Based on the application for endorsement, competitive applicants will be invited to interview with the UNC-CH Luce Scholars Program Selection Committee.
 Applicants unavailable for on-campus interviews must contact ODS at least one month prior to discuss other available interview options.

-- Application Revisions: Applicants endorsed by the UNC-CH Luce Scholars Program Selection Committee will have approximately five weeks to make revisions with feedback from Mr. Farrow and ODS and to update their application materials.
+- Application Revisions: Applicants endorsed by the UNC-CH Luce Scholars Program Selection Committee will have approximately three weeks to make revisions with feedback from Mr. Farrow and ODS and to update their application materials.